kaaziee/kaaziee/README.md

 When i have free time I play games and go out with friends.

-In the future I would like to help people with projects in cybersecurity and a few projects outside of cybersecurity.
+In the future I would like to help people with projects in cybersecurity but i'm also interested in projects not related to cybersecurity.

 ## 🔗 Links